Second Reading: 2 Peter 1:16-19

 Literal Translation

 16 For not having followed after myths having been made as wisdom did we make the power and the (returning) presence of our LORD JESUS CHRIST known to you, but having become eye witnesses to that splendor (of HIS).
-17 For having received honor and glory from God (the) Father when a voice brought him such by the Glory Befitting a Great One, "This is my beloved SON in whom I am well please," 18 we heard this voice from heaven, having been brought along with HIM, being on the holy mountain.
+17 For having received honor and glory from God (the) Father when a voice brought him such by the Glory Befitting a Great One, "This is my beloved SON in whom I am well pleased," 18 we heard this voice from heaven, having been brought along with HIM, being on the holy mountain.
 19 We have the word of the prophets as additional security, which you would do well to hold on to as a lamp shining in a dark place until that day might dawn and the (one) bearing light might rise in your hearts...

 1:16 "the (returning) presence of our LORD JESUS CHRIST" The phrase "returning presence" is literally "parousia" in Greek, a theological term for the Second Coming.